 Summary

-- It is sometimes necessary to get a full or part denture to replace damaged or missing teeth.
+- It may be necessary to get a full or partial denture to replace damaged or missing teeth to maintain eating, drinking and speaking.

 - Dentures should be well fitted and comfortable.
-See your oral health professional if you have any pain or problems with your dentures.
+See your dental practitioner if you have any pain or problems with your dentures.

 - Take dentures out at night and clean them regularly and correctly.